Kuhscheibe - Längenfeld/Gries

 DIFFICULTY RATING

-Medium: Moderate, moderately long to long tours with climbs that do not exceed 35 ° or only for a short time.
+Intermediate: Moderate, moderately long to long routes with ascents not exceeding 35° or only briefly.

-Difficult: Difficult, long to very long tours with climbs that reach 40 ° or more, and climbing passages up to the II degree of difficulty (UIAA).
+Difficult: Difficult, long to very long routes with ascents reaching 40° or more, and climbing sections up to difficulty grade II (UIAA).

 Derived from the technical difficulty and the stamina requirements.